CartoDB/CartoDB-basemaps/README.md

 4. run `generalizations_sql.js` into your DB.
 5. Ensure the Azo Sans, DejaVu unicode, unifont fonts are available on your instance.
 6. Open index.html to see your basemap being rendered from CartoDB.
 The styles will be regenerated on refresh.

-### Development locally using Tilemill

-1. run `sh download_datasets.sh` to get all the Natural Earth and OSM coastline files.
-2. Run `make database` to create the `cartodb_basemaps` PostGIS database
-2. Run `make coastline` to get the water/land polygons into your DB
-3. Import an OSM extract into your db. see the Makefile and edit the example `san_francisco` task as needed.
-4. run `sh ne2pgsql.sh` to import Natural Earth shapefiles locally such that they resemble CartoDB tables.
-This also imports the `z4to10.json` file from this repository, which is a hand-curated list of low zoom city points.
-5. import `global_functions.sql` into your DB (or run `make globals`)
-6. run `generalizations_sql.js` into your DB (or run `make generalizations`)
-7. run `make install` to get a local TileMill project
-8. You may need the Azo Sans, DejaVu unicode, unifont fonts installed.

-That should be it for getting the project running in a local TileMill.

 ### Creating generalizations